huynhdieutuong/DesignPatterns/README.md

 - Program to interfaces, not implementations
 - Strive for loosely coupled designs between objects that interact
 - Classes should be open for extension but closed for modification
+- Depend on abstractions.
+Do not depend on concrete classes